 Hanoi is an easy city to travel on the wide range of public transportation means such as public bus, taxi, motorbike taxi and the upcoming Hanoi Metro rail system which shall be installed very soon in the near future.
 To get around the capital, you can choose the bus, taxi, electric car tour, cyclo tour or rent a motorbike to explore by yourself.

 First thing you need is a map of Hanoi or a map of the bus network in Hanoi.
 This is necessary because Hanoi has so many roads and they tangles with each other while the lanes are just like spider nets.
 A smartphone will be great yet we suggest you have a print map stuck in your bag just in case.

 The local bus is the cheapest transportation means not only in Hanoi but also Vietnam for short-distance destinations.
 Buses are numbered and run on fixed routes.
 Passengers get on and get off the buses at bus stops.
 Normally the waiting time is from 15 to 30 minutes.
 Some large stops have a control panel which shows how far the buses are away from the stop and how much time you have to wait.
 Notice that on two-way roads, bus stops for the same bus are located on both sides so you have to be careful to not be confused which stop for which way.
 If you get on the wrong bus (running to the opposite direction), get off immediately.
 Most of the drivers and assistants don’t speak English (except for airport buses), prepare beforehand is a must.

-In year 2017, Hanoi has upgraded city buses with new colors and free Wi-Fi:
+In the year 2017, Hanoi has upgraded city buses with new colours and free Wi-Fi:

-Buses running from airport to city center are colored with orange and yellow:
+Buses running from the airport to the city centre are coloured with orange and yellow

 Bus no.90: Kim Ma – Nhat Tan Bridge – Noi Bai – VND9,000